First a word about the COVID-19 Pandemic and CORE Charter.

 No, but you can get started today.
 Here’s how:

-- (Click enrollment information) and register for an upcoming orientation.
-Attend the orientation.
+- (Click enrollment information) and register for an upcoming New Student Orientation.
+Step #1 - Attend the orientation.

 - Expect a call from a Personalized Learning Teacher, PLT, who will schedule a meeting to talk about specifics with parents/guardians and students.